commercelayer/commercelayer-js-sdk/README.md

 Check our API reference for more information about the [errors](https://docs.commercelayer.io/api/handling-errors) returned by the API.

----

-## Web performance
+## Avoiding web application performance issues

-Our SDK is based on the ORM style, and you could get some performance issues if it's not used appropriately.
-To avoid that, we have introduced the `rawResponse` mode that allows you to get a native JSON response from our API.
+Commerce Layer JS SDK is based on the [ORM](https://en.wikipedia.org/wiki/Object%E2%80%93relational_mapping) technique and returns *collections* of resources.
+If not managed appropriately, you could get some performance and memory issues.
+To avoid that, you can use it in the *raw-response mode*.
+This way, you'll get native JSON objects with all their attributes as the response from our API.

-### How to set the `rawResponse` globally
+### How to set the raw response globally

-You can activate it, setting `rawResponse` as `true` in the `init` function inside `options` attribute, as follows:
+The raw-response mode can be easily activated globally by setting the `rawResponse` key to `true` in the `options` attribute of the `init` function, as follows:

-> When `rawResponse` is activated globally, you can't access to ORM resource methods

 ```
 import CLayer from '@commercelayer/js-sdk'